Photo Credit: Steve Schaluta

 Rusty Patched Bumblebee

-- Prior to the U.S Fish and Wildlife Service listing, the species experienced a widespread decline, with populations plummeting by about 87% in the past two decades.
-It needs a recovery plan that contains site specific actions to stop threats such as pesticides and destructive projects including pipelines and highways.
+- In 2017, the rusty patched bumble bee was listed as endangered under the Endangered Species Act.
+The species experienced a widespread decline, with populations plummeting by about 87% in the past two decades.
+It needs a recovery plan that contains site specific actions to stop threats such as pesticides and projects that wipe out its habitat including pipelines and highways.

 - Their colonies have an annual cycle.
 In spring, solitary queens emerge to find nest sites, collect nectar and pollen from flowers and begin laying eggs, which are fertilized by sperm stored since mating the previous fall.
 Workers hatch from these first eggs and colonies grow as workers collect food, defend the colony, and care for young.
 Queens remain within the nests and continue laying eggs.
 In late summer, new queens and males also hatch from eggs.
 Males disperse to mate with new queens from other colonies.
 In fall, founding queens, workers and males die.